 TrueView 3DIS Field Data Checking Methods

 Field operations can be expensive and often have time limitations due to limited access, weather, or even specific temporal ranges specified by a client.
 For these reasons you should always perform TrueView 3DIS field data checking for production datasets.
 It is usually more efficient to fly another a survey immediately rather than reschedule.
 If you have a problem that you cannot diagnose GeoCue support will take in-field support calls during normal business hours or typically respond to a summitted ticket with 4 business hours.
 These steps are ordered by both importance and required time.
 Steps 1-7 are relatively quick and can give you reasonable assurance you are leaving the field with good data.
-Steps 8-10 require internet but will give you complete assurance you have a good dataset.
+Steps 8-10 require an LP360 Drone license but will give you complete assurance you have a good dataset.

 You can also create a batch file that will search and print WARNING, ERROR, and FAIL messages.
 Paste the below code into a text file and save it as CycleLogChecker.bat, then drag-and-drop the CycleLog.csv onto the batch file, a console window will appear and it will print out line containing WARNING, ERROR, or FAIL if they exist.